SNCFdevelopers/wcs/README.md

 git checkout develop
 # Pull latest changes
 git pull
+# Build the project to make sure that all automatically generated files are up-to-date
+npm run build
+# Update the changelog by replacing the 'Unreleased' section with the released version number
+# Commit your changes
+git add . && git commit -m "chore: prepare next release"
 # Go on master
 git checkout master
 # Merge latest changes